 - U.S. National Science Foundation (NSF) will support grants for students located in U.S. institutions.
 These grants will be in the range of $1000-$1500, based on applicant need and availability of funds.
 Note that the travel grants will be in the form of a reimbursement after the expenses have been incurred.

 - Sponsors will support grants for students located in non-U.S. institutions (elsewhere on Earth).
-These grants will cover the registration and the hotel expenses for the full conference.
-Note that they will be provided before the conference in the form of a free full conference registration and a pre-paid hotel booking in Rennes for the conference duration.
+These grants will be provided before the conference in the form of a free full conference registration and a pre-paid single-room hotel booking in Rennes for the conference duration.
 Recipients of these grants are expected to arrange and fund travel themselves.

 Travel grant applications are due October 19th.
 To complete the application you must: